BostonGlobe/slush-globeapp/templates/README.md

 Running `gulp fetch-google` at any point will pull down the latest.

+## Teasers
+Run `gulp fetch-teaser` to pull down the teaser information (based on urls in meta.json).

-#### SEO and Analytics
+## SEO and Analytics
-The following snippet is a bare minimum needed to fill out the basic information for seo and analytics.
-If you are using a [Google Doc](#google-doc), you can add this in there.
-Otherwise, put the following code in `data/meta.json`.
+Fill out *data/meta.json*, the bare minimum needed for seo, analytics, and business.

 ```
 {
 	"title": "Graphic title",
-	"author": "",
+	"author": "Author name",
 	"description": "Description of graphic",
 	"keywords": "Comma, delimited, for, seo",
 	"url": "https://apps.bostonglobe.com/graphics/path/to/graphic",